 About 3 years after Saul Marantz sold his company to Superscope Inc, he discovered another great talent who was obsessed with designing the perfect speaker.
 The man by trade was an engineer in the aerospace-industry and had played a key role in the development of the lunar landing module.
-His name was Jon Dahlquist and after a quick meeting Marantz sensed his greatness and immediately formed a partnership with him.
+His name was Jon Dahlquist and after hearing the prototype DQ-10's, Marantz sensed his greatness and immediately bought 49% of Dahlquist.

 In 1972 the Dahlquist speaker corporation was born, although it wasn't until 1973 that they introduced their defining product, the DQ-10.

-At the start, the company consisted of roughly three people (including Jon) working out of a space in Freeport, NY about the size of "two garages."
-In looking for investors and knowledge on how to build the business, Jon came in contact with Saul Marantz, who subsequently bought in (at 49% ownership) after hearing the prototype DQ-10's.
+During the early years, the company consisted of Jon, Saul, and Carl working out of a space in Freeport, NY about the size of "two garages."
 The number of employees fluctuated over the years, but it is said that during peak production years, there were about 15 people employed there.

-According to Regnar, the DQ-10 was a very labor intensive speaker to build, most notably, the grills which were quite unique for their day, during a time when mass production technology wasn't available.
+According to current trademark holder Regnar, the DQ-10 was a very labor intensive speaker to build, most notably, the grills which were quite unique for their day, during a time when mass production technology wasn't available.